stevecalla/weather-dashboard/README.md

 ## Overview

 ```
-AS A traveler
-I WANT to see the weather outlook for multiple cities
-SO THAT I can plan a trip accordingly
+As a traveler I want to see the weather outlook for multiple cities so that I can plan a trip accordingly.
 ```